babel/website/_posts/2017-01-23-upgrade-guide.md

 > Removed the `*` plugin option

-This was removed and instead you should specificly deside which plugins you want to activate.
+This catch-all option was removed; instead you should specifically decide which plugins you want to activate.

 We thought it would be a good idea for tools so they wouldn't have to constantly update their config but it also means we can't easily make a breaking change.